 This high-level event became a key platform for knowledge exchange, uniting government officials, academic leaders, and leading industry engineers to discuss the future of infrastructure in the Kurdistan Region.

-A special highlight was the participation of Dr. Agreen Abdullah, Vice Minister of the Ministry of Housing and Construction, who stressed the urgent need for collaboration between government and academia to update building codes and enhance public safety.
+• Dr. Agreen Abdullah, Vice Minister of the Ministry of Housing and Construction, stressed the urgent need for collaboration between government and academia to update building codes and enhance public safety.

 The symposium attracted a highly specialized audience, including: